Blog

 3. Delta-8 THC is a sore spot for the business.

-In the previous year, nearly every legal marijuana market in the state implemented some kind of guideline to control delta-8 THC.
+Last year, nearly every legal marijuana market in the state introduced guidelines to control delta-8 THC.

-Even in states with strict restrictions and limited or no legal marijuana markets, delta-8 products proliferated with little to no control, posing a severe threat to the licensed business.
+Even in states that have strict restrictions and limited or no legal marijuana markets, delta-8 products have been spreading rapidly without much control.
+This poses a serious threat to licensed businesses.

-Cannabinoids generated from extracted CBD are lawful under the 2018 Farm Bill as long as the plant from which they were derived complies with the legal definition of hemp.
+CBD extracts containing cannabinoids are legal under the 2018 Farm Bill if they come from hemp plants that meet the legal definition of hemp.
 This includes domestic hemp cultivation, hemp "derivatives," and hemp "extracts."

-The delta-8 market is likely to remain as it is, which is a significant burden for the cannabis sector, barring any changes to the legislation, which are highly improbable.
+The delta-8 market is expected to stay the same, which is a major problem for the cannabis industry, unless there are unlikely changes to the legislation.

 4. Laboratory acquisitions and the concern with THC potency are gaining more attention.